 to

-The entry-format in the sample description for the SRTCP reception hint tracks is 'stcp'.
+The entry-format in the sample entry for the SRTCP reception hint tracks is 'stcp'.

 In 11 change

 As defined above, the Sample Description format may be extended with optional or required boxes.
 The usual syntax for doing this would be to define a new box with a specific name, extending (for example) Visual Sample Entry, and containing new boxes.